kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/11-automated-sprites/01-automated-sprites-p1.md

 {{/shapes}}
 ```

+* **note** Add mustache syntax to your text editor
 * We point to the background

 `background-image: url('/temp/sprite/css/{{{sprite}}}');`

-* We need to make a variable because every time the sprite is created a random string of cache-busting file name is created
+* We need to make a variable because every time the sprite is created a random string (_cache-busting_) file name is created

 ![cache busting file name](https://i.imgur.com/Y6hYIEB.png)